Borealiscodes/uma-universal/conceptual-engine/geometry/UMA_Geometric_Provenance.md

-# **UMA Geometric Provenance (Full‑Equation GitHub‑Safe Version)**
+# **UMA Geometric Provenance Document**
 ### *Formal Geometric Derivation of UMA’s Stacked Hypercube Field*

 **System:** UMA Universal
 **Subsystem:** SIAP — System Integrity Alignment Protocol
 **Document Type:** Geometric Provenance
 **Status:** Active
+**Last Updated:** 03 July 2026
 **Location:** `/conceptual-engine/geometry/UMA_Geometric_Provenance.md`

 ---

 ## **1. Purpose**
-This document establishes the **formal geometric provenance** of UMA’s governance architecture.
+This document establishes the formal geometric provenance of UMA’s governance architecture.
-UMA is modeled as a **stacked hypercube field**, where each module occupies a 4‑dimensional governance space and the full system forms a constrained subgraph of a **4N‑dimensional hypercube**.
+UMA is modeled as a stacked hypercube field, where each module occupies a 4‑dimensional governance space and the full system forms a constrained subgraph of a 4N‑dimensional hypercube.

-All diagrams are provided as **SVG assets** stored in the repo.
+All geometric diagrams are provided as SVG assets stored in the repo.

 ---